hindman/optopus/README.md

 argument parsing and, more broadly, about the kinds of tools developers need and do not need.
-The 2012 PyCon [video][docopt_vid] promoting the library is entertaining and wonderfully polemical in the best sense of the word -- well worth the time of anyone iterested in the subject.
+The 2012 PyCon [video][docopt_vid] promoting the library is entertaining and wonderfully polemical in the best sense of the word -- well worth the time of anyone interested in the subject.
 Watching the video in the early 2010s rekindled my interest in the Optopus project and helped me refine ideas I had been mulling over for a long time.